 InDesign video tutorials

-Below are all the blog posts tagged with notes, starting with the most recent post.
+Below are all the blog posts tagged with footnotes and endnotes, starting with the most recent post.

 Adobe’s 2018 update for InDesign includes a great new feature for book designers—live InDesign endnotes.
 Until now, footnotes and endnotes could be imported from Word to InDesign, but only footnotes continued to be live and linked, allowing us to insert and delete them without messing up the numbering system.
 Now we have the same flexibility with endnotes!
 [Read more…]